-I’ve made ketchup, done mayo, now I’m ready to conquer mustard.
+I’ve made KETCHUP, done HOMEMADE MAYONNAISE, now I’m ready to conquer mustard.
 I based my experiments on this recipe because it was straightforward and easy.
 I like things spicy, so I used both brown and yellow seeds, but you can use all yellow for a milder mustard, or go for all brown.
 Or, find yourself some black mustard seeds and proceed at your own risk!

 - Partially grind the seeds in a spice grinder, coffee grinder, or mortar and pestle.
 This is one job that a small food processor can’t do, the seeds are too small.
 I left about half of the seeds intact for texture in my mustard.